News

 At the stations, you will learn how robots perceive their environment, move, and make decisions.
 It's not just about mechanics and electronics, but also about sensors and clever programming.
 How does nature inspire technology, and why are robots becoming increasingly important in areas such as mobility, logistics, and production?

 Explore how light is refracted and analyzed, experience the effect of forces when movement changes, and see how geometry influences movement.
-Finally, we enter the world of energy conversion: how does an electrocaloric heat pump work – and what is behind power electronics technology?

 Key data